21 Incredible Mouse Tips and Tricks You Need to Know

 Logitech G502x dpi button

-I tend to use a higher DPI like 6400 for general computing, but whenever I’m gaming or need more precision, I can hold the DPI shift to drop to 800 DPI.
+I tend to use a higher DPI like 3600-6400 on my triple monitor setup for general computing, but whenever I’m gaming or need more precision, I can hold the DPI shift to drop to 800 DPI.

 In the mouse software, you can set various DPI levels and use DPI Up/Down buttons to change as needed.